-The way we think about alternatives.
+The way we think

 Most people are familiar with stocks, bonds, and cash in the investment world.
 However, there are some assets that don’t fit nicely in one of those three conventional categories.
 Think: venture capital, real estate, or hedge funds, for example.

 Non-traditional investments are increasingly sold to individual investors as an “alternative” to traditional investments in stocks and bonds.
 The restrictions of these investments to accredited investors adds a layer of exclusivity, sophistication and mystique to the funds.

 The reality of alternative investments, however, is much more mundane.
 “Alternatives” is an enormous class of investments – some extraordinary, some horrific, some conservative, and some risky.
 Advisors tend to be split on the validity of alternatives for individual investors.
 Some advisors tend to believe that alternative strategies are a panacea for diversification, risk management, and enhancement of returns, while other advisors believe that they are expensive and ineffective.